YangJAT/HCA/README.md

 ```

 ### Annotating Tumor Cells
 Note 1: This step is optional.
-If your data has undergone CD45 sorting, then you only need to run immune cell annotation, and data integration can also be skipped.
+If your data has undergone CD45 sorting, then you only need to run immune cell annotation, and data integration can also be skipped. <br>
-Note 2: The input Seurat object must include a column labeled "sample" to define the cell-to-sample correspondence
+Note 2: The input Seurat object must include a column labeled "sample" to define the cell-to-sample correspondence.
 ```r
 datacanc <- anno_tumor(datafilt,
                        scGate_DB = scGate_DB,